jameswhite/masterfiles/README.md

 ### WTF is this shit?
 Stuff with an asterisk we care about, just avoid the rest unless there's a compelling reason to pull it in.
+I'm working to excise it.
 ```
 README.md* .....
 You're reading it.
 cfe_internal ...
 Some superfluous ha/hub specific things that cfengine ships.